syedfarooq789/PhotoGallery/README.md

-# A simple gallery bulit using ReactJS that picture.
+# A simple gallery app built using ReactJS that shows different picture.
 It also include pagination that gives you option to move to different pages

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).